ahotko/MathExtended.Fractions/README.md

 ## Legal information and credits

-ImageProcessing is project by Ales Hotko and was first released in May 2020.
+MathExtended.Fractions is project by Ales Hotko and was first released in May 2020.
 It's licensed under the MIT license.

 ## Usage